turbot/guardrails-docs/docs/runbooks/getting-started-aws/create-static-exception/index.md

 Do a top-level search for the bucket, and click into the resource.
 <p><img alt="aws_start_4_find_the_bucket" src="/images/docs/guardrails/runbooks/getting-started-aws/create-static-exception/aws-start-4-find-the-bucket.png"/></p><br/>

-## Step 2: Create a policy setting
+## Step 2: Create a policy exception

 On the bucket page, switch to the `Policies` tab and search for `s3 bucket versioning`.
 <p><img alt="aws_start_4_ready_to_create_new_policy_setting" src="/images/docs/guardrails/runbooks/getting-started-aws/create-static-exception/aws-start-4-ready-to-create-new-policy-setting.png"/></p><br/>

-Note that the bucket inherits `Check: Enabled` from the `Sandbox`-level policy you set in the previous runbook.
+Note that the bucket inherits `Check: Enabled` from the policy pack attached to the `Sandbox` folder.

 Now click `New Policy Setting`.
 <p><img alt="aws_start_4_create_new_policy_setting" src="/images/docs/guardrails/runbooks/getting-started-aws/create-static-exception/aws-start-4-create-new-policy-setting.png"/></p><br/>